What are Exit Interview Questions?

 Exit interviews are a well-defined process in corporate organizations and have become an integral part of the HR activity when employees decide to move out of an organization.
-The reason for conducting the interview is to gather useful feedback that can help guide future practices and improve recruiting and retention.

-15 Industry-tested Exit interview Questions
+15 Industry-tested Exit Interview Questions for Questionnaire

 Exit interview questions may be different for different organizations, but these questions are most effective when they are a mixture of both open ended questions and closed ended questions.
 These questions invite exiting employees to express their opinions about the time they spent in the organization and helps the organization collect insights.